-Our school community has walked with many who have experienced sadness, loss, joy and celebration during 2020.
+Our school community has walked with many who have experienced sadness, loss, joy and celebration during 2021.
 It is always a privilege to be a part of people's everyday lives and offer support where and when needed.

-And finally, thank you!
 I truly do appreciate the time and energy you - and many parents before you - contribute to your school.
 Your support, guidance, interest, encouragement, challenge and celebration for me in my role over the year has contributed directly to how our school has continued to be shaped and formed.
-I thank you for welcoming me so warmly into your community and showing me who Emmaus is.